arkui-x/docs/en/contribute/ArkUI-license-notice-and-copyright-notice-specification.md

 ## Purpose

-This document describes how code contributors, committers, and PMC members in the ArkUI-X community handle the license and copyright notices of repositories and source code files.
+This document describes how code contributors, committers, and PMC members in the ArkUI-X project handle the license and copyright notices of repositories and source code files.
 It covers the following parts:

 **(1) Copyright Notice**